 The new scheme, which comes into force this November, is based on time spent in non-EU waters (also known as international waters, and is generally considered to be around 12 nautical miles from any coast).

 Under these regulations, VAT reductions will be proven by travel cartography and AIS tracking data and 22% will be applied on the portion of charter performed within Italian and EU territorial waters only.

-Any charters booked before November 1 will be eligible to operate under the flat-rate scheme regardless of the date of the charter itself.
+Any charters booked before November 1 will be eligible to operate under the lump-sum scheme regardless of the date of the charter itself.

 This new scheme was first introduced December 2019, when the European authorities announced major reforms for VAT reductions on Mediterranean yacht charters.
 The aim was to eliminate the practice of charter yachts briefly cruising into international waters in order to benefit from a VAT reduction- a practice sometimes referred to as ‘touch and go’.